quantumlib/Cirq/docs/hardware/ionq/access.md

 ## Authentication

-To use Cirq with the IonQ API, one needs an API key.
-This is a random looking string.
+An API key is required to access IonQ via Cirq.
+You will pass this key to an instance of a `cirq_ionq.Service`, which can then be used to interact with IonQ computers.

-Given that you have the API key, there are two ways to use these to get an object in python to access the API.
-The object that you construct to access the API are instances of the `cirq_ionq.Service` class.
-You can directly use the API key in constructing this instances of this class.
 Here is an example of this pattern:

 ```python
 import cirq_ionq as ionq

 service = ionq.Service(api_key='tomyheart')
 ```

 Alternatively, you can use environment variables to set this value.
-These environment variable for the api key is `IONQ_API_KEY`.
+This environment variable for the API key is `IONQ_API_KEY`.
 Details of how to set environment variables vary by operating system.
-For example in bash, you would do
+For example, in `bash`:

 ```bash
 export IONQ_API_KEY=tomyheart
 ```

-In the case that you have set these environment variables, you can just perform
+Once this variable is set, the `ionq.Service()` will look for it automatically in the environment:

 ```python
 import cirq_ionq as ionq

 service = ionq.Service()
 ```

 The advantage of doing things this way is that you do not have to store the API key in source code, which might accidentally get uploaded to a version control system, and hence leak the API key.